simonhasan/4cscc-lab-manual/_sources/lessons-makecode/introduction/introduction-02-connecting.md

-# Connecting the micro:bit to a Computer
+# Connecting the micro:bit to a Computer with MakeCode

 Click on the button with three dots to start connecting the micro:bit.